August 1, 2017 | Last updated: May 12, 2021

 The more advanced the project, the more dependencies and setup it involves, which considerably prolongs the process of delivering the application.
 We won't even mention the dependency hell when you're trying to develop two applications with different requirements on one computer.

-What's even more convenient, you don't need anything but Docker to run the software on your computer because everything else – frameworks, libraries, dependencies – is stored in the Docker image.
+What's even more convenient, you don't need anything but Docker to run the software on your computer because everything else – frameworks, libraries, dependencies – is stored in the image.
 What you do is run git clone

 , docker build